marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 smallest packet acknowledged in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged field.

-ECN marking
+ECN Marking:

 : The ECN code point all packets in this range were received with: Non-ECT is encoded as 0, ECT(1) as 1, ECT(0) as 2 and CE as 3.
-Values larger or equal than 4 are invalid, and the receiver MUST close the connection with a FRAME_ENCODING_ERROR if it receives an ACK range with an invalid value.
+Values larger than or equal to 4 are invalid, and the receiver MUST close the connection with a FRAME_ENCODING_ERROR if it receives an ACK range with an invalid value.

 ## ACK Ranges {#ack-ranges}